Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 Sheer surprise almost stopped him from kissing back.
 Almost.
 Instinct saved him, driving him forward to meet her with a back-of-the-throat noise of delight that came out of nowhere, sending his arms around her waist.
 She gripped his hair with one hand while the other splayed on his chest over his heart, then moaned softly as he put a hand on her ass and pulled her hips towards his own.

 Her own hand went straight down the line of his torso and pressed against the front of his jeans, gripping lightly and lingering there for just a second, before she broke the kiss and recoiled as if his dick had burned her.
-"Fuck...fuck!
+"Fuck... fuck!
 Too real!"
 She gasped.
 "Too real!
 Jesus!
 Whoah..."

 They let go of each other, pulses pounding.